juzybits/polymedia-journey/web/README.md

-# journey.polymedia.app website

-## How to run locally
+# Journey to Mount Sogol: web app

+This is the code for https://journey.polymedia.app

+## Local development
 ```
-pnpm i
+pnpm install
 pnpm serve
 ```